Jet Airways loss widens to Rs 5,536 cr in 2018-19 | Business

 Jet Airways loss widens to Rs 5,536 cr in 2018-19

-Jet Airways, which is undergoing an insolvency resolution process, has reported a widening of loss to Rs 5,535.75 crore in the year ended March 2019 as a surge in expenses took a toll.
-The full-service carrier, which shuttered operations in April last year, had a loss of Rs 766.13 crore.
+Jet Airways, which is undergoing an insolvency resolution process, saw its loss widening to Rs 5,535.75 crore in the year ended March 2019, mainly due to surge in expenses.
+The full service carrier, which shuttered operations in April last year, had a loss of Rs 766.13 crore in 2017-18.
 These figures are for standalone comprehensive losses.

 - READ MORE ON: